joshgerdes/jekyll-uno/_drafts/how-to-mount-an-azure-blob-container-on-your-windows-10-endpoint-device.md

 As of January 2021, Blob storage now supports the Network File System (NFS) 3.0 protocol.
 This support provides Linux file system compatibility at object storage scale and prices and enables Linux clients to mount a container in Blob storage from an Azure Virtual Machine (VM) or a computer on-premises.

 With the NFS client feature, these can be mapped on Windows as well, but there are some pre-requisites you need to do first.

+Note: The storage account must be a member of an Azure Virtual Network and so does your Virtual Machine.

 ## Disable Secure Transfer on your Storage Account